Hawaiian alphabet: Origins

-However, the letters F, G, J, S, Y, and Z were used solely to spell foreign words.
+However, the letters F, G, J, S, Y, and Z were also used solely to spell foreign words.

 In 1826, the developers voted to eliminate some of the letters which represented functionally redundant interchangeable letters, enabling the Hawaiian alphabet to approach the ideal state of one-symbol-one-sound, and thereby optimizing the ease with which people could teach and learn the reading and writing of Hawaiian.